Nest Temperature Sensor review: smart accessory enhances control over home’s temp

 Nest owners, rejoice!
 With the new Nest Temperature Sensor, your Nest can take (and use) a temperature reading from somewhere else in your home!

 This new sensor is a small, wireless, battery powered “puck” about 2″ in diameter.
 It can be used with the Nest Thermostat E and the Nest Learning Thermostat (3rd gen. only).
-It’s sold separately but available everywhere Nest products are sold (check it out here on nest.com).
+It’s sold separately but available everywhere Nest products are sold (check it out here on nest.com and here on amazon.com).
 You can add up to 6 sensors per Nest thermostat, up to 18 total in a house.

 What you can do with the Nest Temperature Sensor: